NicoStoll/SoftwareArchitecture/Lectures/DesignPrinciples/SOLID.md

 = Clients should not be forced to depend on method they do not use.
 Multiple small and specific interfaces are better than a single, large one

 ### Dependency Inversion Principle (DIP)
-= High-level modules should not depend on lov
+= High-level modules should not depend on low-level modules.
+Both should depend on abstractions (e.g. interfaces).
+Abstractions should not depend on details.
+Details (concrete implementations) should depend on abstractions.

+# CUPID
+= an alternative to SOLID
+- Composable
+- UNIX philosophy
+- predictable
+- idiomatic
+- domain-based